Skip to main content

 • Slowly spoon in applesauce and stir until combined

-• Heat up non-stick pancake pan
+• Heat a non-stick pancake pan

 • Serve warm with maple syrup if desired